Kathak Costume for the Female Dancer

 The traditional costume for men is to be bare-chested.
 The male dancer wears either 'Dhoti' (Loincloth) and 'Kurta' (Shirt) or a long shirt over a pyjama.
 The fabric used for the costume is light, usually silk.
 The Mughal costume is like Kurta-Churidar.
-The kurta can be a simple one, but is usually at least knee-length.
+The kurta can be a simple one but is usually at least knee-length.
 Men may also wear an Angarkha.
-Particularly older variety costumes include the small peaked cap too.
+Particularly older variety costumes that include the small peaked cap too.

-The jewellery consists of bangles, earrings, a decorative belt, and ornaments worn on the hair and fingers.
-The major ornament is the 'Ghungaroo', chain of about 100-150 tiny bells worn over the ankles.
-'Ghungaroo' is used for producing sounds synchronous with the rhythm produced by the percussion instruments
+Jewellery is an integral part of Kathak costume.
+The jewellery worn by the female dancers mainly comprise of bangles, earrings and a decorative belt.
+Some ornaments are also worn on the hair and fingers.
+The major ornament of Kathak is the 'Ghungaroo', chain of about 100-150 tiny bells worn over the ankles.
+'Ghungaroo' is used for producing sounds synchronous with the rhythm produced by the percussion instruments.